ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Background

 \textbf{Learning Protocols.}~We introduce two popular VFL systems: vertical federated logistic regression (HeteroLR)~\cite{hardy2017private} and vertical federated neural network (SplitNN)~\cite{gupta2018distributed}.
 They are widely used in real-world VFL scenarios and show comparable performance with their centralized versions.
 More importantly, most parameter-based learning methods in VFL can be extended from these two core protocols.
 For instance, the vertical federated visual question answering (VFVQA), a popular paradigm facilitating answering questions about images~\cite{liu2020federated}, is extended from SplitNN.
-Hence, our proof on ADI existence (\S~\ref{subsec:adi}) and evaluation (\S~\ref{sec:evaluation}) subsume SplitNN and HeteroLR.
+Hence, our proof on ADI existence (\S~\ref{subsec:adi}) and evaluation (\S~\ref{sec:evaluation}) consider SplitNN and HeteroLR.
 We also implement and evaluate VFVQA by extending SplitNN.
-We present the training and implementation details of all three protocols in Appendix~\ref{sec:lr-nn}.
+In short, our study subsumes regression, classification, and VQA tasks offered by VFL systems.
+We present the training and implementation details of all three protocols in Appendix \ref{sec:lr-nn} and discuss tree-based VFL systems in Appendix \ref{subsec:append-discuss}.

+To help readers better understand VFL systems, we present \F~\ref{fig:SplitNN}, which depicts the architecture of heterogeneous neural network (also known as a special case of SplitNN).
+SplitNN facilitates multiple participants holding data with different feature spaces to train a distributed model without sharing raw data.
+In the forward propagation phase, \ma\ and \mb\ compute the outputs of their local models ($w_{\mathcal{A}}$ and $w_{\mathcal{B}}$) and forward them to the coordinator \mc: